-Exit Learning Outcomes of Bachelor of Accounting Honours/Research Qualification After completion of this curriculum of this qualification the student will be able to demonstrate: $\square$ A broad range of integrated knowledge that, together with cohesive skills, attitudes and behaviour, accounts for the ability to deliver a specialised professional service as expected from a graduate in accountancy. ☐ An understanding of the methods and techniques relevant to the accountancy field and how to apply this knowledge in a particular context, including the fields of strategy, risk management and governance, accounting and external reporting, auditing and assurance, financial management, management decision-making and control, and taxation. ☐ An ability to interrogate multiple sources of knowledge in the accountancy field, including the use of information technology. $\square$ An understanding of the complexities and uncertainties of selecting, applying or transferring appropriate standard procedures, processes or techniques to unfamiliar problems in accountancy. $\Box$ An ability to use a range of specialised skills to identify, analyse and address complex or abstract problems drawing systematically on the body of knowledge and techniques
+Exit Learning Outcomes of Bachelor of Accounting Honours/Research Qualification

+After completion of this curriculum of this qualification the student will be able to demonstrate: $\Box$ A broad range of integrated knowledge that, together with cohesive skills, attitudes and behaviour, accounts for the ability to deliver a specialised professional service as expected from a graduate in accountancy. ☐ An understanding of the methods and techniques relevant to the accountancy field and how to apply this knowledge in a particular context, including the fields of strategy, risk management and governance, accounting and external reporting, auditing and assurance, financial management, management decision-making and control, and taxation. ☐ An ability to interrogate multiple sources of knowledge in the accountancy field, including the use of information technology. ☐ An understanding of the complexities and uncertainties of selecting, applying or transferring appropriate standard procedures, processes or techniques to unfamiliar problems in accountancy. ☐ An ability to use a range of specialised skills to identify, analyse and address complex or abstract problems drawing systematically on the body of knowledge and techniques appropriate to accountancy. $\square$ An ability to identify and address ethical issues based on critical reflection on the suitability of different ethical value systems to specific contexts and act in a professional manner; ☐ An ability to critically review information gathering, synthesis of data, evaluation and management processes in accountancy in order to develop creative responses to problems and issues. $\Box$ An ability to present and communicate ideas and texts effectively to a range of audiences, offering creative insights, rigorous interpretations and solutions to problems and issues appropriate to the context. $oxedsymbol{\mathbb{I}}$ An ability to operate effectively within a team, or manage a team based on an understanding of the roles and relationships between elements within the team; $\square$ An ability to apply, in a self-critical manner, learning strategies which effectively address his or her professional and life-long learning needs.